-Singapore continually reviews its international tax policy to ensure its economy remains competitive.
-The policy aims to strengthen bilateral investment flows, thereby supporting Singapore-based businesses to expand overseas and reach out to a wider pool of international customers.
+Singapore continually reviews its international tax policies to ensure its economy remains competitive.
+Singapore's policies aim to strengthen trade and investment flows, and support Singapore-based businesses in their expansion overseas and to reach a wider pool of international customers.

-As a responsible international tax jurisdiction, Singapore also has in place an active policy of international tax co-operation to prevent and tackle cross border tax evasion.
+As a responsible international tax jurisdiction, Singapore also has in place an active policy of international tax co-operation to prevent and tackle cross border tax evasion and profit shifting.

 Singapore’s international tax policy is conducted primarily through aspects of domestic law governing international taxation, avoidance of double taxation agreements and other agreements providing for international tax cooperation.

 To view all Press Releases and Announcements on Singapore's bilateral tax treaties, click here.

 Singapore does not condone cross-border tax evasion and profit shifting.

 - Singapore adopts internationally accepted transfer pricing guidelines.
 Businesses are to adopt these guidelines and ensure that profits allocated are commensurate with the associated functions, assets and risks in Singapore.
 Our laws require businesses to maintain contemporaneous records to demonstrate their compliance with the transfer pricing guidelines.
 Singapore also runs a well-established programme for multilateral and bilateral advance pricing agreements with our treaty partners to ensure that transactions of businesses with related parties are priced in accordance with the Arm’s Length Principle.